Claiming on your insurance for water damage joist repairs? IC Assist can help.

-If you’ve had an escape of water and are making a claim for joist repairs to your property, then give IC Assist a call.
+If you’ve had an escape of water that’s damaged your joists and you’re claiming for the repairs, give us a call.
 To prevent further damage to your property, you must act quickly as rot and mould can spread.
 You should also use a company like IC Assist that specialises in water damage restoration.
 This not only ensures you get a professional joist assessment and repairs.
 But it also means any other resulting damage is taken care of by us too.
 This saves you the time and hassle of dealing with multiple tradesmen.

 We will need access to your joists in order to check their condition and determine what repairs we will need to carry out.
 If a section of your ceiling’s fallen down or you’ve already taken up your flooring, it’s much easier to assess any affects on the joist.
 However, if there is no access, we will not be able to make a full assessment during our initial visit.
 This is because we need your insurer’s permission to remove any damaged materials to allow us to carry out an inspection.